 The printable file includes:

-- a filled-in Christmas bucket list that is ready for you to use if you liked all the above activity ideas
+- a filled-in Christmas bucket list that is ready for you to use if you liked the activity ideas above

 - a blank bucket list that you can use as a template if you want to create your own list of activities.

-To download the printable file you just need to click on the below link.
+To aceess the printable file you just need to click on the below link: